Many-to-many relations (/docs/orm/prisma-schema/data-model/relations/many-to-many-relations)

-Many-to-many (m-n) relations refer to relations where zero or more records on one side of the relation can be connected to zero or more records on the other side.
+Many-to-many (m-n) relations connect zero or more records on one side to zero or more on the other.
+They can be [implicit](#implicit-many-to-many-relations) (Prisma manages the relation table) or [explicit](#explicit-many-to-many-relations) (you define the relation table).

 model Post {